pasosdeJesus/stable-sl/README.md

     people of Sierra Leone.
 * Educate the people in the usage of stable cryptocoins and saving and investment opportunities.
-* Initially we propose to FonBnk to be their partners in Sierra Leone, but later they told us that they already had a team.
-  Anyway after some months of our conversation they still don't support the currency, neither payment methods of Sierra Leone in their sandbox.
+* In march 2025 we proposed to FonBnk to be their partners in Sierra Leone, but later they told us that they already had a team.
+Anyway after some time they still don't support the currency,  neither payment methods of Sierra Leone not even in thier sandbox.
-* So at least while FonBnk or another group offers an on-ramp/off-ramp solution we will start to build one, operating with a local team based on the Mission Hope School located in Kabala (the school is lead by the pastor Zechariah Conteh who is in the team).
+* So at least while FonBnk or another group offers an on-ramp/off-ramp solution we have started building one, operating with a local team based on the Mission Hope School located in Kabala (the school is lead by the pastor Zechariah Conteh who is in the team).